Correcting for Nonignorable Nonresponse Bias in Ordinal Observational Survey Data: Empirical illustration

 \section{Empirical illustration}

 We illustrate the proposed method using a dataset from the American National Election Studies published in Feb 2025 \citep{ANES2025}.
-There are about 3,000 observations with approximately 50\% nonresponse rate.
+The dataset contains approximately 3{,}000 respondents.
+The 2024 ANES Time Series Study reports AAPOR RR1 response rates of 33.4\% (in-person) and 37.7\% (web) \citep{ANES2025}, corresponding to non-response rates of roughly 67\% and 62\%.
+We therefore use 65\% nonresponse rate for the headline results.

 As a response-propensity proxy we use the {\it rating of the interview} with seven levels and Figure \ref{fig:response} captures its distribution.
 Other potential candidates for response variables such as {\it rating of the interviewer} or {\it do you take survey seriously} were not used due to their limited variability (see Figure~\ref{fig:response2}).
 The covariates consist of marital status, spouse’s gender (three categories: male, female, or inapplicable), race, and education (five levels), which together define 60 strata.

+Following \textcite{peress2010correcting}, we set $z_n=x_n$ in the main specification.
+This preserves the comparison with the original binary VRP estimator and avoids restricting the analysis to subsamples defined by mode-specific paradata; Online Appendix~D reports a robustness check that adds a candidate exclusion-restriction variable to $z_n$ and shows the conclusions are unchanged.

 We use the interviewer-coded rating of the interview as the VRP proxy for response propensity.
 This follows \textcite{peress2010correcting}, who emphasizes that interviewer-coded measures of cooperativeness/interest are among the most effective response-propensity proxies in the ANES and exhibit strong monotonic patterns with key outcomes, providing leverage for extrapolating from low-propensity respondents toward nonrespondents.
 In our application, the proxy displays substantial dispersion (Figure~\ref{fig:response}), and we assess the implied monotonic relationship by examining outcome distributions across proxy categories (upper panels of Figures~\ref{fig:life}--\ref{fig:economy}).